 In this paper we study semi-discrete unbalanced optimal transport problems: What is the optimal way of transporting a diffuse measure to a discrete measure (hence the name semi-discrete), where the two measures may have different total mass (hence the name unbalanced)?
 As an application we study the unbalanced quantization problem: What is the best approximation of a diffuse measure by a discrete measure with respect to an unbalanced transport metric?

-1.1 What is unbalanced optimal transport?
+1.1 Unbalanced optimal transport